sourcegraph/handbook/content/departments/marketing/blog.md

 <hr />

 To ensure uniformity between commonly used content items, please use the following components where appropriate.
-These are setup to accommodate screen responsiveness, accessibility concerns, and our brand spacing and theme designs.
+These are setup to accommodate screen responsiveness, accessibility concerns, and meet our brand guidelines.

 1. Alert
 2. Blockquote